-The composition and term of office of the Board of Directors is established by the decision of the General Shareholders Meeting.
-Under the JSC Law and the Charter, not less than 30% of members of the Board of Directors must be independent directors.
-The "independent director" criteria are set out in the JSC Law and the Corporate Governance Code.
-Directors may be removed by decision of the General Shareholders Meeting prior to expiration of their term.
-Such decision requires a majority of 75% of those shareholders in attendance or represented at any such meeting held on or before 31 March 2026 and a simple majority thereafter.
+The Charter provides that the Board of Directors shall consist of either eight or nine persons who are elected by cumulative voting by using voting slips, save for the cases provided for by the JSC Law.
+The size, composition and term of office of the Board of Directors is established by the decision of the General Shareholders Meeting.
+Under the JSC Law, not less than 30% of members of the Board of Directors must be independent directors.
+The "independent director" criteria are set out in the JSC Law.

-The Charter provides that the Board of Directors shall consist of nine members who are elected by cumulative voting (whereby the number of votes a Shareholder has is equal to the number of fully paid shares of which he is the holder multiplied by the number of directors being elected at a meeting of Shareholders) for a term to be determined by Shareholders at a General Shareholders Meeting.
+The Charter provides that the Board of Directors are elected by cumulative voting (whereby the number of votes a Shareholder has is equal to the number of fully paid shares of which he is the holder multiplied by the number of directors being elected at a meeting of Shareholders) for a term to be determined by Shareholders at a General Shareholders Meeting.
 A Shareholder has the right to give all such votes fully for one candidate or to distribute votes among several candidates for membership of the Board of Directors.
 Candidates who receive a majority of votes are considered to be elected to the Board of Directors.
 If two or more candidates gain an equal number of votes, then additional cumulative voting is carried out with regard to such candidates.
 Under the JSC Law, the quorum for holding a meeting of the Board of Directors is specified by the charter of the company, but must not be less than half of the members of the Board of Directors.
 In accordance with the Charter the quorum required for a duly convened meeting of the Board of Directors is all the then elected members of the Board of Directors.